morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 {:a 0, :b 1}
 ```

-- 7.1.2 use `doseq` to iterate map
+- 7.1.2 use `doseq` to iterate hash map

 ```clojure
 ;; using m which is created by zipmap